 PLRB Meeting attendance implies your consent to be photographed, filmed and/or otherwise recorded for use on the PLRB website or news publications.
 Please note that no technical presentations will be recorded without prior consent of PLRB or the authors.

-Come join industry leaders in Frisco, Texas, June 25-26, to learn more about the many ways technology is changing the way we work.
-Over two days, we'll provide interactive educational sessions for both adjusters and managers, helping you explore the numerous ways technology is changing the way claims are adjusted.
-Participants may select from a variety of technology-focused claims courses from two robust tracks.
+Come join industry leaders in Denver, Colorado, July 28-29, as we examine current and future trends and possibilities as technology helps us improve current efficiencies and practices for claims professionals.
+Over two days, we'll provide interactive educational sessions for insurance professionals, helping you explore the numerous ways technology is changing the way claims are being managed and adjusted.
+Participants will select from a variety of technology-focused claims courses.

 If you want to explore many of the new technology options that are currently available to claims professionals or that are on the way, this is the place to be.
-Registration is free for all PLRB member company employees, including claims professionals and underwriters.
+Registration is free for all PLRB member company employees.

 PLRB greatly appreciates the following claims service providers for their outstanding support for the 2022 Technology and Claims Symposium.